CattailNu/obsidian-file-info-panel-plugin/README.md

 	- Selected text's character, word, sentence, and paragraph counts.
 	- Estimated page count based on your provided words per page.
 	- Word frequency analysis.
 Optional split into two lists based on your provided regex.

+## Compatibility

+`obsidian-file-info-panel-plugin` has been tested on Mac and Windows 11, Obsidian v0.12.19.
+Mobile versions appear to be working.

 ## Settings